tyronebj/espa-surface-reflectance/ledaps/README.md

      scripts and applications require called scripts and applications to be installed in the PATH, so the whole set and get sixs path functionality is not required.
 It was also problematic in the Docker environment.
+  5. Updated the short_name and long_name for the RADSAT band to be more specific to RADSAT and consistent with L8 RADSAT.